Splitting Symplectic Monodromy: The birational projective plane

-The space $X$ is the total space of a Lagrangian torus fibration over $\bR^2$ with infinitely many singular fibres.
-Let $\Symp_{fib}(X) \subset \Symp_{ex}(X)$ denote the subgroup of maps which preserve the set of Hamiltonian isotopy classes of smooth Lagrangian torus fibres near infinity, i.e.~which take such fibres to tori which are Hamiltonian isotopic to fibres.
+As noted above, the space $X$ is the total space of a Lagrangian torus fibration over $\bR^2$ with infinitely many singular fibres.
+Let $\Symp_{fib}(X) \subset \Symp_{ex}(X)$ denote the subgroup of maps which preserve the set of Hamiltonian isotopy classes of smooth Lagrangian torus fibres near infinity, i.e.~for which there is an open neighbourhood of infinity (depending on the particular map $\phi$) such that $\phi$ takes fibres in that neighbourhood to tori which are Hamiltonian isotopic to fibres.
 Viewing the fibres near infinity as the pre-Lagrangian tori which live inside the mapping torus boundary of a large circle of regular values, this can be seen as a version of being `contact type' at infinity in this special case; compactly-supported maps, linear maps and the cluster transformation $E$ naturally lift to $\Symp_{fib}(X)$.

 \begin{conj} The map $\Bir_e(\bP^2,\Omega) \to \pi_0\Symp_{fib}(X)$ splits. \end{conj}

 We will outline an argument for this, but a full proof would need more care because we use inexact Lagrangians (general Lagrangian torus fibres of an almost toric fibration), including some properties expected by experts -- whereas the set-up and HMS proofs of \cite{Keating-Ward} restrict to the exact Fukaya category.
 We have packaged these properties into Assumption \ref{assump:inexact}, and sketch a proof of Conjecture \ref{conj:birational plane case} subject to the assumption.